michael-olney/mml/README.md

 | `two&nbsp;&nbsp;spaces` | `two~~spaces`          |

-Unlike HTML or XML, whitespace reduction within a tag body is part of the syntax, and whitespace is generally emitted as non-breaking to prevent the renderer from collapsing it any further.
+Unlike HTML or XML, whitespace reduction within a tag body is part of the syntax, though the renderer is free to reduce the emitted whitespace further.

 C-style comments ('/* */') are available.
 Characters are escaped either by preceding them with a backslash ('\') or surrounding them with